Integrated MLM logo, representing our comprehensive network marketing software solutions.

 The key differences between a unilevel and Matrix MLM plan lies in their recruitment and earnings, structure and management, and degree of flexibility and predictability between them.

-Recruitment and Earnings
+Recruitment limits and earning potential

 • The unilevel MLM plan allows unlimited number of direct recruitments, which leads to higher direct earnings and overall higher income for the distributor.
 Whereas the Matrix MLM plan limits the number of direct recruits and increases the opportunity for spillover.
 Hence, the high direct earning potential of the distributor is being limited at the cost of team performance.